rejnac/Ogotera-kwa-Nyasae-Ekegusii-Database/README.md

 The Repo contains databases of all SDA Songs in multiple languages.

-Note: The shared files were prepared on Videopsalm presentation software and exported in .vpc format.
+Please note that all files were prepared on Videopsalm presentation software and exported in .vpc format.

 To access the database in JSON format, simply extract the shared .VPC files using standard archive applications such as Winrar.

-# List of includes songs;
+# List of included songs;

 [1].
 SDAH Hymnal